Thriving Through Time: Navigating Cognitive Ageing In Women

 The Mediterranean-DASH Diet Intervention for Neurodegenerative Delay (MIND) is an example of a nutrition plan designed to support brain health by incorporating these nutrient-rich foods.

-Effective stress management is crucial for cognitive health, as chronic stress can promote inflammation and impair neuronal within the hippocampus, an area responsible for learning and memory processes.
+Effective stress management is crucial for cognitive health, as chronic stress can promote inflammation and impair neuronal communication within the hippocampus, an area responsible for learning and memory processes.

 Women should prioritize techniques like mindfulness meditation or participating in social activities that foster emotional well-being.